tadeobarranco/magento-sublime-snippets/README.md

 #### mg-models

-Gives you the possibility of create a helpers declaration tags under global tag at config.xml
+Gives you the possibility of create a models declaration tags under global tag at config.xml

     mg-models + tab